 In an effort to stretch our legs a bit, we parked at the National Park Inn and walked across the street to the Trail of the Shadows.

-This is a short loop trail that is super kid friendly.
-Plus, there are things to look at along the way like a natural spring, a log cabin, little bridges to walk across, etc.
+This is a short loop trail that is super kid-friendly.
+Along the way, there are things to look at, like a natural spring, a log cabin, and little bridges to walk across.

 National Park Inn Gift Shop

-This is a really cute store with a lot of Mount Rainier souvenirs like t-shirts, stickers, water bottles, etc.
+This is a really cute store with a lot of Mount Rainier souvenirs, such as T-shirts, stickers, water bottles, etc.

 Christine Falls